 - 1 tsp. almond extract

-- In a large bowl Cream margarine and sugar together
+- In a large bowl mix melted margarine or unsalted butter and sugar together until sugar is dissolved

 - In a small bowl mix the salt, flour, and nuts